snowdj/course/README.md

 Check out the course [syllabus](https://github.com/softEcon/course/blob/master/syllabus.pdf) for details.
 A broader perspective about the *Software Engineering for Economists Initiative* is provided [here](http://slideviewer.herokuapp.com/github/softEcon/overview/blob/master/initiative.ipynb?create=1).

-We cordially invite researchers to submit lectures about topics they care about.
+We cordially invite fellow economists to submit lectures about topics they care about.
 If you are interested in contributing, please do not hesitate to let us know.

 Contact: